Choose colours for your text and background which have a contrast ratio of at least 4.5:1.

 - Colorcop: Colour picker

 A colour picker can save a lot of time to quickly find out the colour value of a visual element in your resource.
-This is our preferred tool, but others are available.

 - British Dyslexia Association: Style guide